 Cats only meow for us humans.
 Kittens will meow for their mothers but studies have shown that cats use their meow to communicate with humans, not each other.
 We have literally trained them to talk to us over the last few thousands years.
 That’s quite an impressive fact, right?

 Not quite as impressive as these cat inspired nails however.
-We can’t get enough of them.
-We’re putting this cat nail design right on the top of our to-do list.
+We can’t get enough of them!
+We’re putting this cat inspired nail design right on the top of our to-do list.

 The longest cat ever recorded was a whopping 48.5 inches long!
-On the other end of the spectrum, these cat nails show you how it’s done even when you don’t have killer cat claws.
+On the other end of the spectrum, these cat nails show you don’t have killer cat claws or be really artistic.

-You don’t need to have long nails at all to have a cool design.
+You don’t need to have long nails at all to have a cool, simple design.
 You just need to use your imagination a little.

 Cats don’t usually like glitter but when you’re talking nails, glitter is the perfect addition.
 We love the way a simple cat paw print has been used over that pink glitter nail, a design we’ll definitely be looking at recreating on our own hands.